-Insight into the question: Again, user training and awareness should be a big part of any organization’s cybersecurity strategy, so showing your understanding is a good way of demonstrating that you are aware of the challenges that organizations currently face.
+Insight into the question: Again, user training and awareness should be a big part of any organization’s cybersecurity strategy, so showing your understanding is a good way of demonstrating that you are aware of the challenges organizations currently face.

 10. Have you ever experienced a serious breach?

 This is a question that only you can answer effectively.
-You can explain all of the scenarios that you have been involved in, which is a great way of demonstrating your capabilities and your understanding of how to act during a breach.
+You can explain all of the scenarios you have been involved in, which is a great way of demonstrating your capabilities and understanding of how to act during a breach.
 How you choose to deal with specific threats could also be of interest to the interviewers, especially if some of the experiences that you share with them relate to their own environments and systems.

 Insight into the question: If you feel that sharing your experiences makes you sound like you were unable to protect your environment adequately, then don’t fret.
 You can explain why you fell victim to a certain attack, and you can also elaborate on how you fixed the issues afterwards.
 If you decide not to share and tell the interviewers that you have never had a system breach while working, it could mean that you are either not being honest with them or that you don’t have enough experience.